-If you are going through IVF, about to start, or thinking about it, as you read the information online or in forums like Facebook Groups you will find that there is a whole other language being spoken!
-The number of IVF abbreviations and acronyms seems to be endless and when I first started I had no idea what people were talking about!
-Hence this list.
-I now know some of the common ones, and have used them in a few blog posts – but before you start panicking thinking that you won’t be able to understand them if I use one I will always explain what it means.
+If you are going through IVF, about to start, or thinking about it, you’ll read the information online or in forums like Facebook Groups and find that there is a whole other language being spoken!
+The number of IVF abbreviations and acronyms seems to be endless, and when I first started I had no idea what people were talking about!
+Hence, this list.
+I now know some of the common ones, and have used them in a few blog posts – but before you start panicking, thinking that you won’t be able to understand them if I use one, I will always explain what it means.

 The list of IVF abbreviations and acronyms below is the most common ones used and I have expanded on some of the meanings to make life easier so that you have everything in one place!